Skip to Content

 spinach-and-artichoke-dip

 We swear by Alton Brown’s Spinach and Artichoke Dip.
-I made a few minor tweaks to it to make it my own, but for the most part, I follow his recipe.
+I made a few minor tweaks to it to make it my own, like skipping red pepper flakes, but for the most part, I follow his recipe.

 What’s really great is this recipe is made in the microwave, so it comes together in a handful of minutes.